2001akash/Hospital-Data-Scrapping/README.md

 - Documentation includes details about the data loading, preprocessing, model training, evaluation, and file saving.
 - Screenshots of the terminal output and generated files are available in the documentation folder.

-## Troubleshooting

-- If you encounter issues with missing columns or errors during model training, verify that the `cleaned_hospital_data.csv` file contains the expected columns (`data` and `category`).
-- Ensure all required libraries are installed and properly configured.